yar-malik/yar-malik/README.md

 # Hi, I'm Yar 👋

-🚀 AI Founder | Vibe Coder | Daily VibeCoding Streams
+🚀 AI Founder | Vibe Coder | Daily VibeCoding Streams on my Youtube

 Building at the intersection of **Vibe Coding, Vibe Marketing, Vibe Selling, and Vibe Calling** — turning ideas into automated systems at speed.